Vij5 ambassador Edwin Pelser

 Edwin Pelser

-"For me, the store is like a base from which I can organize new things.
-I can't really predict what the future will be like, of course, but I do believe that it's up to you and you have to make choices that suit you.
-I became self-employed twelve years ago, before that I had to do as my boss thought I should.
-Going along with predicted trends actually feels a bit the same, I want to be able to decide for myself and not go along with developments I don't feel at home in."
+"The store is, as it were, a base from which I can organize new things.
+Of course, I can't really predict what the future will be like, but I do think that you are there yourself and that you have to make choices that suit you.
+I became self-employed twelve years ago, before that I had to do it the way my boss thought it should be done.
+Going along with predicted trends actually feels a bit the same, I want to be able to decide for myself and not go along with developments in which I don't feel at home."